FTO Inspired Landscapes – A Way to Optimize Freedom to Operate Studies

-These landscapes will save both the time and efforts invested by patent attorneys, the research team, and product development team and also leave a small dent on the pocket when compared to multiple traditional FTO searches.
+These landscapes will save both the time and efforts invested by patent attorneys, the research team and the product development team and also leave a small dent on the pocket when compared to multiple traditional FTO searches.

-So the next time you are designing a product which develops gradually and might require multiple FTOs, you would know the better choice to make.
+So the next time you are designing a product that develops gradually and might require multiple FTOs, you would know the better choice to make.

-Authored by: Lindce Sabi, Team Lead, IP solutions, Gaurav Sharma, Associate, IP solutions in collaboration with Shikhar Sahni, AVP, Operations.
+Authored by: Lindce Sabi, Team Lead, IP solutions, Gaurav Sharma, Associate, IP solutions in collaboration with Shikhar Sahni, SVP, Operations.

 Recommended Read: Talking of features, we also worked on a system that could help predict upcoming features in your competitors’ products.
 Read the story below to find how we deduce the future.